abrieant/DCN-ELA-dimensions/README.md

 # DCN-ELA-dimensions
 Scripts and output for "Characterizing the dimensional structure of early-life adversity in the Adolescent Brain Cognitive Development (ABCD) Study"

+Note: data cannot be shared publicly per ABCD Study data sharing guidelines.
+Data can be accessed through the National Data Archive at https://nda.nih.gov/abcd/ with an approved Data Use Certification.

 This repository contains the following:

 01_data_preparation - a directory with scripts and outputs needed to import, prep, and clean data for analysis